TRIPURA RAHASYA

 aspirant run after emancipation to the exclusion of all

 other pursuits.
-Such an effort is fruitful and is preceded by
+Such an effort is fruitful and is

 indifference to all other attainments.